intercom-archive/intercom-ruby-app/README.md

    - If true you can authenticate with Intercom using a modal
    - If false you can authenticate with Intercom directly from the current tab

+*Note that you will need to run rake db:migrate after this generator*

 ### Install Generator